-- Radisson Blu Haridwar: It is a five star hotel for luxurious stay for both business and leisure travellers and also provides spacious rooms, excellent food, high speed wireless internet, a steam room and a gym.
+- Radisson Blu Haridwar: It is a five-star hotel for a luxurious stay.
+It provides spacious rooms, excellent food, high speed wireless internet, a steam room and a gym.
 It is at a distance of 13 km from Mansa Devi Temple.

 - Ganga Lahiri: It is a hotel that provides pick-up from the railway station by cycle rickshaw.
 It also provides a peaceful and aesthetically appeasing interior along with a great view of Ganga.

-What are some temples near Maya Devi Temple Haridwar?
+What are some temples near Maya Devi Temple?

 Some of the temples near Maya Devi Temple Haridwar are:

-- Chandi Devi Temple, Haridwar: Chandi Devi Temple present atop the neel parvat in Haridwar, Uttarakhand is in the honour of Goddess Chandi.
+- Chandi Devi Temple, Haridwar: Present atop the neel parvat in Haridwar, this temple is in the honour of Goddess Chandi.
 The temple is also one of the panch teerth present in Haridwar.
-The presiding deity, Chandi or Chandika is a form of Goddess Parvati and also exists in close association with Mansa devi.
+The presiding deity, Chandi or Chandika is a form of Goddess Parvati and exists in close association with Mansa Devi.

-- Har ki pauri, Haridwar: Har ki pauri is a religious bathing ghat in Haridwar, Uttarakhand.
+- Har ki pauri, Haridwar: Har ki pauri is a religious bathing ghat in Haridwar.
 Literally translating to ‘Steps of Shiva’, it is on the banks of Ganga, at the point where it leaves mountains and enters the plains.
-Moreover, dip in the Ganges at Har ki pauri absolves one of his/ her sins.
+It is said that a dip in the Ganges at Har ki pauri absolves one of his/ her sins.

-- Mansa Devi Temple, Haridwar: Mansa Devi Temple is a Hindu temple for goddess Mansa, on top of Bilwa Parvat in Haridwar, Uttarakhand.
-Also popular as ‘Bilwa Tirth’, this temple is among the panch tirth within Haridwar.
-Moreover, ‘Mansa’ means ‘wish’ and it is a popular belief among the devotees that the goddess fulfils their wishes.
+- Mansa Devi Temple, Haridwar: Mansa Devi Temple is a Hindu temple for goddess Mansa, on top of Bilwa Parvat in Haridwar.
+Also, popular as ‘Bilwa Teerth’, this temple is among the panch teerth within Haridwar.
+‘Mansa’ means ‘wish’ and it is a popular belief among the devotees that the goddess fulfills their wishes.

-- Bharat Mata Mandir, Haridwar: It is a temple in dedication to ‘Bharat Mata’ or ‘Mother India’.
-It is a multi-storey temple present alongside Samanvay Ashram on the banks of Ganga.
-It has 8 storeys, each depicting an era in Indian history, from the days of Ramayana until Indian Independence.
+- Bharat Mata Mandir, Haridwar: It is a temple dedicated to ‘Bharat Mata’ or ‘Mother India’.
+The temple is present alongside Samanvay Ashram on the banks of Ganga.
+It is 8 storeys tall, with each storey depicting an era in Indian history, from the days of Ramayana until Indian Independence.